 Sally Otto (Zoology) and Patrick Keeling (Botany) were both awarded 2011 fellowships by the John Simon Guggenheim Memorial Foundation.
 In its 87th annual competition for the United States and Canada, successful candidates were chosen from a group of almost 3,000 applicants.

-Synergy Award for Innovation - NSERC
+Synergy Award for Innovation - Natural Sciences & Engineering Research Council of Canada (NSERC)

 The annual Synergy Awards for Innovation recognize examples of university-industry collaboration that stand as a model of effective partnership.

-Yusuf Altintas (Mechanical Engineering) was awarded the 2012 NSERC Synergy Award or Innovation.
+Yusuf Altintas (Mechanical Engineering) was honoured with the 2012 NSERC Synergy Award or Innovation.
 The UBC Engineering professor worked with the company to develop mathematical models that simulate parts machining, which removes much of the financial risk of physical trials.
 By 1992, exceeding all expectations, Altintas’ research had achieved up to 85 per cent cost savings on some machining processes.

 Don Mavinic, (Civil Engineering) was awarded the 2010 Synergy Award for Innovation, awarded by NSERC, for his leadership in developing a breakthrough nutrient recovery process, marketed as Crystal Green by UBC spin-off company Ostara Nutrient Recovery Inc.